 In 2013 Paul exhibited at Aratoi Museum of Art & History with the Masterton Art Club, and in a couple of exhibitions at the Carterton Event Centre.
 In 2014 Paul exhibited with Jane Sinclair’s student artists at the Te Whiti Soiree and again with the Masterton Art Club Kaleidoscope exhibition in August at Aratoi Wairarapa Museum of Art & History.
 In 2015 Paul’s art was accepted into various exhibitions including the Wai Art ‘Rita Angus Revisited’ exhibition at the Carterton Event Centre, the NZ Academy of Fine Arts ‘Gallipoli Trilogy’ exhibition in Wellington and the Friends of Aratoi Art Awards at Arotai Museum of Art & History Masterton.

-Paul’s most recent collection of work is his political bird series starting with ‘39% Pure NZ’; a creative style influenced by the famous New Zealand artist Don Binney.
+In 2015, Paul began working on a series of bird paintings with an environmental theme, starting with ‘39% Pure NZ' a creative style influenced by the famous New Zealand artist Don Binney.
 This painting was exhibited at Alfred Memelink Artspace Gallery in February 2016 as part of Jane Sinclair’s selected art students.

 December 2017, the portrait painting of ‘Koro Jim Rimene – Rangitane’ was selected into the Aratoi show 'Wairarapa Review'.
 At the awards ceremony, this painting received a commendation as a stand-out piece amongst the review collection.
 Subsequently this year (2018) the painting was proudly gifted to the Rangitane O Wairarapa Iwi.